flatcar-archive/flatcar-docs/os/customizing-sshd.md

 ### Further reading

-Read the [full Container Linux Config][cl-configs] guide for more details on working with Container Linux Configs, including setting user's ssh keys.
+Read the [full Flatcar Linux Config][cl-configs] guide for more details on working with Flatcar Linux Configs, including setting user's ssh keys.

 ## Customizing sshd after first boot

-Since [Container Linux Configs][cl-configs] are only applied on first boot, existing machines will have to be configured in a different way.
+Since [Flatcar Linux Configs][cl-configs] are only applied on first boot, existing machines will have to be configured in a different way.

 The following sections walk through applying the same changes documented above on a running machine.